 - Citi® / AAdvantage® Executive World Elite™ Mastercard®: Best for airport lounges access

 - Barclays AAdvantage® Aviator® Business Mastercard®: Best for the largest welcome bonus

 - AAdvantage® Aviator® Red World Elite Mastercard®: Best for low minimum spending requirement

-Information for the Barclays AAdvantage Aviator and AAdvantage Aviator Red has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.
+The information for the Citi AAdvantage Platinum, CitiBusiness AAdvantage Platinum card, Barclays AAdvantage Aviator, Barclays AAdvantage Aviator Business card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Comparing American Airlines credit cards

 |Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®||Earn 50,000 miles after spending $2,500 on the card in the first three months from account opening.||$99, waived for the first 12 months|